S1aX0r/Ghosted/Ghosted.md

 ### DNS (DOMAIN NAME SYSTEM) ###

 Your computer uses DNS to look up websites instead of looking up website names.
-For example 8.8.8.8 is what a computer would look at but we know it as Google.com.
+For example 8.8.8.8 is what a computer would look at but we know it as Google.
 Your ISP or internet service provider can see what websites you go to, so having a private and secure DNS is an extra layer of privacy as well as security.
 So let's take a look into DNS's for your computers and browsers!

 ### RECOMMENDED DNS ###